zh-bw/pqov-masked/README.md

 This is the C implementation of masked UOV (Unbalanced Oil and Vinegar), a post-quantum cryptographic signature scheme with masking countermeasures against side-channel attacks.

+It is the artifact of the paper "Masked Solving of Linear Equations System and Application to UOV Signatures" (IACR CHES 2026)

 The unmasked part is built upon the [UOV reference implementation](https://github.com/pqov/pqov).